 Withdrawal on or before the first day of classes, 100 percent.
 No refund is provided after class day 50.
 The refund for withdrawal within class days 2-50 is calculated on a pro-rata basis and is based on the number of days remaining in the semester divided by the total number of days in the semester.
 For purposes of this calculation, weekend days are included, but the five-day Thanksgiving break and spring break are excluded.

-A student required to withdraw for disciplinary reasons is not eligible for a refund of the comprehensive fee, student activity fee, or the room fee.
+A student required to withdraw for disciplinary reasons is not eligible for a refund of tuition fee, student activity fee, technology fee, or the room fee.

 While a student is residing in College property, the College assumes no responsibility for loss of or damage to personal property.
 Students should verify that coverage is provided under their families’ homeowners policies or contact an insurance agent concerning protection against such losses.

 Either during the designated meal-plan change week or if a student withdraws from the College for non-disciplinary reasons, students may apply for a refund of the board plan fee, based on the number of unused weeks for that semester.
 In addition, non-mandatory Pard Card Dollars may be refunded to a withdrawn student to the extent that those dollars have not been used.
 Before any refund of Pard Card dollars will be processed, they will be applied to any outstanding balance on the student account.
 If there are no balances due on your student account or if there is a refundable amount in excess of the amount due, a refund may be applicable.
 Refunds will be made in the following ways:

 Cardholders with a refundable balance of $20 or greater who prefer to receive a check should submit a request to the Controller’s Office via e-mail at firstname.lastname@example.org.
 Please note that the request should include the cardholder’s name, L number and mailing address and whether the funds should be refunded via check or donated to the Lafayette College Annual Fund.

 No refunds will be granted except as described above.